Team Contact Information:Denver Nuggets

 General Manager & Executive Vice President of Basketball Operations

-Tim Connelly begins his third season as the Denver Nuggets’ general manager and executive vice president of basketball operations after being hired to this role in July 2013.
+Tim Connelly begins his fourth season as the Denver Nuggets’ general manager and executive vice president of basketball operations after being hired to this role in July 2013.
 Connelly works closely with team president Josh Kroenke in all aspects of team and organizational matters as they aim to keep the Nuggets among the NBA elite.

 Connelly, 38, spent the previous three seasons with New Orleans as their assistant general manager before coming to Denver.
 His duties included scouting, draft preparation, trade negations, player contracts and other aspects related to day-to-day operations.